vgebrev/Tesli/README.md

 - **Student Profiles** is where details about learners are stored.
 These include Name and Contact Information, Schooling Details, and Goals.

-- **Calendar** allows users to schedule and manage lessons with learners, keep track of payments, and pricing.
+- **Calendar** allows users to schedule and manage lessons, keep track of attendance, payments, and pricing.
     - Month and day views are available, and lessons can be rescheduled by dragging and dropping them or via a dialog.
     - Lessons can be repeated a number of times at a desired interval of days.
     - Lessons can be cancelled and restored.